 Founder and Managing Director, Ferro Resources Ltd

-Dario Pong is the founder and managing director of Ferro Resources Ltd, a company that got its start in steel and iron trading before shifting its focus to producing magnetic materials.
-A veteran of the steel industry in China, Hong Kong-based Pong also serves as executive director of Shiu Wing Steel.
-A graduate of Princeton University, his previous roles included being a non-executive director of Australia-based Bisalloy Steel Group.
+Through the company he founded, Ferro Resources Ltd, Dario Pong started out in steel and iron trading before shifting focus to producing magnetic materials.
+An experienced veteran of the steel industry in China, Hong Kong-based Pong also serves as Executive Director of Shiu Wing Steel.
+A graduate of Princeton University, his previous roles included acting as a non-executive director of Australia-based Bisalloy Steel Group.

 Supervisor and Principal, Sophie Kindergarten and Nursery School

 Helena Pong has put her diploma in early childhood education to good use as the Supervisor and Principal of the Sophie Kindergarten and Nursery School, and as the Director of the Sophie Education Institute.
 A keen believer in giving back, she also sits on the board of Po Leung Kuk and is Third Vice President of the Hong Kong Girl Guides Association.
 She is married to Wilson Pong, and the couple have three children.